ValerieRosen/fend-arcade-game-project/README.md

 This game is a take on the classic Frogger arcade game that is made with object oriented JavaScript.

+## Installation

+To install on your computer you may clone or download this repo.
+Then launch the index.html file in your browser.

 ## Dependencies

 Background images provided by [Subtle Backgrounds] (http://www.subtlebackgrounds.com) .
-Thanks to Matt Cranford for his guidance from his Walkthrough blog.
+Thanks to Matthew Cranford for his guidance from his Walkthrough blog.

 ### How To Play